AOT-Technologies/forms-flow-ai/README.md

 Features
 ------------------
 -  Drag-and-drop forms-builder with rich UI components
--  Lightweight server-based workflow engine with full capabilities including human, parallel, asynchronous and timed flows, decision engine and graphical designer
+-  Lightweight server-based workflow engine with full capabilities including human, parallel, asynchronous and timed flows, decision engine, and graphical designer
--  Notifications engine for notifications, reminders and alerts on tasks and even data thresholds.
+-  Notifications engine for notifications, reminders, and alerts on tasks and even data thresholds.
--  Metrics and data visualization dashboards for display of key workflow and form data
+-  Metrics and data visualization dashboards for the display of key workflow and form data
 -  (future) Multi-tenancy isolation
--  Containerized deployment with docker, docker-compose and (soon) Openshift
+-  Containerized deployment with docker, docker-compose, and Openshift
 -  Flexible Identity Management uses existing IDM systems for authentication and single sign-on

 ## System Architecture